System: Economic system

-Applications

-Systems modeling is generally a basic principle in engineering and in social sciences.
-The system is the representation of the entities under concern.
-Hence inclusion to or exclusion from system context is dependent on the intention of the modeler.

-No model of a system will include all features of the real system of concern, and no model of a system must include all entities belonging to a real system of concern.

 Information and computer science

-In computer science and information science, system is a hardware system, software system, or combination, which has components as its structure and observable inter-process communications as its behavior.
-Again, an example will illustrate: There are systems of counting, as with Roman numerals, and various systems for filing papers, or catalogues, and various library systems, of which the Dewey Decimal Classification is an example.
-This still fits with the definition of components which are connected together (in this case to facilitate the flow of information).
+In computer science and information science, an information system is a hardware system, software system, or combination, which has components as its structure and observable inter-process communications as its behavior.

+There are systems of counting, as with Roman numerals, and various systems for filing papers, or catalogs, and various library systems, of which the Dewey Decimal Classification is an example.
+This still fits with the definition of components that are connected together (in this case to facilitate the flow of information).